 One of ACT’s six core processes is self as context.

-The ability to observe thoughts, feelings, and emotions that we have about ourselves.
+It is the ability to observe thoughts, feelings, and emotions that we have about ourselves.

-The experience of chronic pain can undermine this ability.
+In many ways, the experience of chronic pain can undermine this ability.

 Persistent pain often becomes a ‘guiding theme’ that displaces joy, erodes self-confidence, and puts a strain on relationships.